Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 ## Thank you!

-* If you are reading this, and you've made it through our entire course, **thank you** for joining us on this journey!
+If you are reading this, and you've made it through our entire course, **thank you** for joining us on this journey!
 We are grateful that you gave your time to us, and we wish you the best on your educational journey.
-Please don't hesitate to [contact us](../contact) if you have any feedback or questions; we would love to hear from you.
+Please don't hesitate to [contact us](../contact) if you have any questions, feedback, or would like to leave us a testimonial; we would love to hear from you.